qlt315/JO-CDSD/README.md

-# Simulation Code of our paper ''Joint Optimization of Base Station Clustering and Service Caching in User-Centric MEC''
+# Simulation Code of our paper in IEE TMC: ''Joint Optimization of Base Station Clustering and Service Caching in User-Centric MEC''
 **Abstract**: Edge service caching can effectively reduce the delay or bandwidth overhead for acquiring and initializing applications.
 To address single-base station (BS) transmission limitation and serious edge effect in traditional cellular-based edge service caching networks, in this paper, we proposed a novel user-centric edge service caching framework where each user is jointly provided with edge